-Politicians have been aware of this reality for some time, so we’ve seen quite a number of simple – and simplistic – tax reform models, ranging from soak-the-rich surcharges on millionaires (which would just add more complexity and become one more tax to evade) to low-ball flat-tax schemes (which would increase inequality and send the deficit through the roof).
+Politicians have been aware of this reality for some time, so we’ve seen quite a number of simple – and often simplistic – tax reform models, ranging from soak-the-rich surcharges on millionaires (which would just add more complexity and become one more tax to evade) to draconian tax cuts for the rich that would increase inequality and send the deficit through the roof.

-What has been missing so far has been a serious proposal that is clean, clear, fair, and enforceable, and is still capable of funding government at a realistic level without damaging the economy.
+None of these approaches to tax reform have the kind of widespread, bipartisan support needed to endure, and none address the fundamental problems with the existing system.
+What has been missing so far has been a serious proposal for comprehensive reform that will create a solid foundation for future growth and stability.
+To do that, it must be clear, fair, and enforceable, and still capable of funding government at a realistic level without damaging the economy.

 My goal in this chapter is to describe a realistic proposal for replacing the current system that meets those criteria.
 In addition, it provides a coherent way to reform welfare and entitlements that is integrated with the tax system, so we don’t have two different systems – taxes and welfare – that frequently work at cross-purposes.

 This inevitably means that applicants have to fill out complex forms to beg for aid, and that government employees then need to go over those forms, get explanations, make corrections, verify the important information, and supervise the use of the aid.
-It’s an expensive and time-consuming process that represents a dead loss to the economy, and it prevents many poor people from getting aid they need in a timely manner.
+It’s an expensive and time-consuming process.
+Like the cost of filing tax returns, it represents a dead loss to the economy, and it prevents many poor people from getting aid they need in a timely manner.

 Because the requirements for aid are rigid, the aid itself creates real disincentives for employment or self-improvement.
 People who are on welfare generally face the highest marginal tax rates of all, often far higher than the marginal tax rates faced by billionaires.
-As we saw in Chapter Six, a single mother can face a situation where getting a better-paying job or working more hours would cause her to lose thousands of dollars in benefits, outweighing the increase in income and leaving her worse off financially, a marginal tax rate of more than 100%!
+As we saw in Chapter Six, a single mother can sometimes face a situation where getting a slightly better-paying job or working a few more hours would cause her to lose thousands of dollars in benefits, actually outweighing the increase in wages and leaving her worse off financially, a marginal tax rate of more than 100%!

-And because moving to another place means going through the whole bureaucratic nightmare all over again, and typically losing all public housing support for a year or more, welfare tends to trap poor families in the worst neighborhoods, where schools are terrible, violence is common, and jobs and other opportunities are scarce.
+And because moving to another place means going through the whole bureaucratic nightmare all over again, and typically losing all public housing support for a year or more, welfare tends to reduce mobility.
+This prevents poor families from moving to places where jobs are more readily available, and it frequently traps them and their children in the worst neighborhoods, where schools are bad, violence is common, and opportunities are scarce.

 The desire to limit aid to those who deserve it is natural.
 During most of human pre-history, our ancestors lived in small, close-knit bands of people who helped and protected each other when misfortune happened.
 At the same time, tolerating a slacker or freeloader was a threat to the whole group, so we developed a finely-tuned instinct to be generous, but only within limits.